 Do carpenter bees pollinate flowers?

-That is why it makes sense to catch and release them if you can, as opposed to extermination.
+That is why it makes sense to catch and release them if you can instead of extermination.

 Do carpenter bees make honey?